Belimumab (By injection)

 BenlystaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not receive it if you had an allergic reaction to belimumab.
+Do not use it if you had an allergic reaction to belimumab.

 How to Use This Medicine: